Key Takeaways:

 Regularly monitor the marketplace for any unauthorised use of your brand name or logo.
 This includes keeping an eye on similar product names, domain names, and social media accounts.

-There are professional services and software tools available that can help you keep track of your brand’s presence online and alert you to potential infringements by bad actors.
+There are professional services and software tools like Bytescare can help you keep track of your brand’s presence online and detect potential infringements early, allowing you to act before significant damage occurs.

 3. Enforce Your Rights